katalon-studio/katalon-recorder/README.md

 ## Introduction

 **Katalon Recorder** is a free, Selenium IDE alternative, lightweight web extension for automating actions and automated testing on the browser.
 Currently, we are available on **Chrome**, **Firefox** and **Edge**.

+## Installation

+To install Katalon Recorder on your desired browser, visit our website: [Katalon Recorder](https://www.katalon.com/katalon-recorder-ide/).
 ## Documentation

-For instructions on installing and using Katalon Recorder, visit our documentation website: [Full documentation](https://docs.katalon.com/katalon-recorder/docs/overview.html)
+For instructions on using Katalon Recorder, visit our documentation website: [Full documentation](https://docs.katalon.com/katalon-recorder/docs/overview.html).

 ## Community and support